 Clickjacking (also known as user-interface or UI redressing and IFRAME overlay) is an exploit in which malicious coding is hidden beneath apparently legitimate buttons or other clickable content on a website.

-Here's one example, among many possible scenarios: A visitor to a site thinks he is clicking on a button to close a window; instead, the action of clicking the “X” button prompts the computer to download a Trojan horse, transfer money from a bank account or turn on the computer’s built-in microphone.
+Here's one example, among many possible scenarios: A visitor to a site thinks he is clicking on a button to close a window; instead, the action of clicking the “X” button prompts the computer to download a Trojan horse, transfer money from a bank account or turn on the computer’s built-in microphone or webcam.
 The host website may be a legitimate site that's been hacked or a spoofed version of some well-known site.
 The attacker tricks users into visiting the site through links online or in email messages.

 Researchers Jeremiah Grossman and Robert Hansen discovered the vulnerability.
 Here's how they describe the issue: